top of page

 7. Preparation for Long-Term Success

-Career counsellors not only focus on immediate decisions but also work with young people to set long-term goals, build relevant skills, and to plan educational and professional paths that will ensure future success.
-This holistic approach to career development is something that may go beyond what parents can offer on their own.
+Career counsellors focus not just on immediate choices but also on long-term goals.
+They assist young people in building relevant skills and planning educational paths for future success.
+This holistic approach is often beyond what parents can provide alone.

 8. Professional Development for Parents

-Parents may feel ill-equipped to give career advice, especially if they don't have familiarity with current educational and training opportunities, vocational trends or career planning resources.
-A career counsellor can help by letting parents know about their child’s interests, strengths and options, helping them to better support their child’s growth and making the most of all opportunities available.
+Many parents feel unprepared to give career advice, especially regarding current educational opportunities or vocational trends.
+A career counsellor can inform parents about their child's strengths, interests, and available options, enabling better support of their child’s growth.

 Recent Posts